Model 1133A Power Sentinel™

 Display

-2 x 20 character LCD display
+2 character x 20 character LCD display

 Keyboard